July 9, 2025

-Wire transfers vs. Direct deposit: Are they the same?
+Wire transfers vs. direct deposit: What's the difference?

-Wire transfers and direct deposits both move money electronically between bank accounts, but they differ in speed, cost, and typical use cases.
+Wire transfers and direct deposits both move money electronically between bank accounts, but they aren’t the same.
+The key difference lies in how fast the money arrives and the additional costs involved.

 What is direct deposit?

-The ACH network is designed for scheduled, recurring transfers.
-It's built for reliability and efficiency—especially for regular payments to many recipients at once—as it uses standardized protocols to verify account details, batch transactions, and confirm payments once funds settle.
+Direct deposits are built for reliability and efficiency, especially for regular payments to many recipients at once.
+This is because it uses standardized protocols to verify account details, batch transactions, and confirm payments once funds settle.

-1. Collect banking information: The payer (such as an employer or business) collects the recipient's banking information, including account and routing numbers
+1. Collect employee banking details: The payer (such as an employer or business) collects the recipient's banking information, including account and routing numbers, and ACH authorization.
+Getting this information correct is crucial to prevent delays.

-2. Create payment batch: The payer creates a batch file with instructions for multiple payments and submits it to their bank
+2. Create and submit a payment file: The payer creates a batch file with instructions for multiple payments and submits it to their bank

-3. Forward to ACH network: The bank forwards this information to the ACH network, which sorts and distributes the payment instructions
+3. Bank forwards the file to the ACH network: The bank reviews the file and forwards it to the ACH network, which sorts and distributes the payment instructions

 4. Distribute instructions: The ACH operator sends the instructions to each recipient's bank